the-turing-way/the-turing-way/book/website/collaboration/research-infrastructure-roles.md

 Other initiatives such as the [Software Sustainability Institute](https://www.software.ac.uk/), the [Center for Scientific Collaboration & Community Engagement](https://www.cscce.org/), and the [Hidden REF](https://hidden-ref.org/), are all contributing to the growing recognition of the importance of these roles for research.

-(cl-research-infrastructure-roles-list)=
+(cl-research-infrastructure-roles-examples)=
-## Example Role Title List
+## Examples of Research Infrastructure Roles

-This initial list of examples of Research Infrastructure Roles that has been expanded as part of _The Turing Way_ Hackathon Workshop at Big Team Science conference 2022.
+This initial list of examples of Research Infrastructure Roles that has been expanded as part of _The Turing Way_ Hackathon Workshop at the [Big Team Science conference 2022](https://bigteamscienceconference.github.io/).

 * Community manager
 * Project manager